 Omega-3 supplementation is particularly important when hay and grains form the majority of the diet, and access to omega-3 rich fresh grass is limited.
 Consider Farmalogic Omega Balancer (with ALA, DHA and EPA forms of omega-3) or Equine Vit&Min Omega-3 PLUS for a stable source of omega-3 without the need for refrigeration.

-Vitamin C, which the horse can produce in its own body is also a powerful antioxidant but sick, aging or stressed horses may require more than the body can make.
-Care must be taken to gradually introduce supplementary Vitamin C and wean the horse off it slowly when the extra dietary source is no longer required.
+- Horses produce maintenance levels of vitamin C for much of their lives but sick or stressed horses and those over 16 years of age require more than the body can make.
+Introduce supplementary vitamin C gradually and wean the horse off it slowly when the extra dietary source is no longer required.

 A note of caution regarding garlic